-- (i) Identify and include locations and operators of these utilities in the detailed design documents to prevent unnecessary disruption of services during construction phase; and - (ii) Conduct detailed site surveys with the construction drawings and discuss with the respective agencies during the construction phase before ground clearance; - (iii) Require construction contractors to prepare a contingency plan to include actions to be done in case of unintentional interruption of services.
+- (i) Identify the locations in coordination with the operators of underground utilities like telephone cable, water supply lines etc. to prevent unnecessary disruption of services during construction phase; However in case of any damages, a budgetary provision in the BOQ has also been made to restore these utilities in minimum time. and - (ii) Conduct detailed site surveys with the construction drawings and discuss with the respective agencies during the construction phase before ground clearance; - (iii) Require construction contractors to prepare a contingency plan to include actions to be done in case of unintentional interruption of services.
 In case of disruption of water supply, alternative supply, through tankers, shall be provided.